“Raising Aspirations Programme (RAP)”

 It has been funded by the Sussex Learning Network as part of a scheme (National Networks for Collaborative Outreach) that aims to encourage more young people into Higher Education.

-For further information, please contact David Curran, Options & Pathways Co-ordinator at email@example.com
+For any help and assistance, please contact Mrs Sinclair, Options & Pathways Co-ordinator by email at email@example.com or call 01293 420500.